What is Flexibility in the Electricity Sector?

 - Offer flexibility as balancing energy (balancing markets) to the grid operator.
 The grid operator compensates providers for the provision of these system services.

 - Respond on the basis of expected fluctuations in imbalance prices.
 This is also called reactive balancing.

 All these applications contribute to maintaining a stable grid where supply and demand for electricity are equal at all times.
 Next Kraftwerke will be happy to identify with you where your flexibility is worth the most and make an estimate of your income without obligation.
-You can contact us through this form.
+You can contact us through this page.